Generic name: Tramadol Suspension (TRA ma dole)

 - The chance of very bad and sometimes deadly breathing problems may be greater when you first start tramadol suspension or anytime your dose is raised.

-- Even one dose of this medicine may be deadly if it is taken by someone else or by accident, especially in children.
+- Even one dose of tramadol suspension may be deadly if it is taken by someone else or by accident, especially in children.
 If tramadol suspension is taken by someone else or by accident, get medical help right away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Many drugs interact with tramadol suspension and can raise the chance of side effects like deadly breathing problems.
-Talk with your doctor and pharmacist to make sure it is safe to use this medicine with all of your drugs.
+Talk with your doctor and pharmacist to make sure it is safe to use tramadol suspension with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.